clibs/clib/BEST_PRACTICE.md

 ***NOTE:** Just like your executable package, you will want to tag a relese with the same name as your version specified in your `package.json`.*

-## Install and uninstall executables:
+## Install and uninstall executables packages

 Installing executables is best done as root (with `sudo`), here is a typical install command: